Transfer Station Info (Tip Fee $111.25/ton)

 Q. How will I Pay?

-A. You will pay by leaving a check for the full amount at a location at your home that is accessible to the driver.
-You will designate the location when you place your order.
-If a check for the full amount is not left on the day of delivery, the mulch or compost will not be left at your home.
+When paying by check a customer will leave a check for the full amount in a location at the exterior of your home that is accessible to the driver.
+Typically, the check is taped to the front door or garage where the material is dumped but the location will be discussed when you place your order.
+If a check for the full amount is not left on the day of delivery, the material will not be dumped.

 Q. Will I be notified/reminded the day before my delivery?

-A. Yes, we will call to remind you just prior to your delivery date; however, please mark your calendar and note the delivery date in several places so you do not forget to 1) put out a tarp or sign to indicate the dumping area and 2) leave your check for payment at the location designated at the time the delivery appointment was scheduled.
-The reasons compost or mulch are not left on scheduled day are because the driver cannot determine where to dump the load, the driver does not have proper access to a driveway or dumping location, and/or there was no check left for payment.
+The reasons compost or mulch are not left on scheduled days are because the driver cannot determine where to dump the load, the driver does not have proper access to a driveway or dumping location, and/or there was no check left for payment.